It is possible to make this tart wheat free, dairy free and/or egg free depending on which pastry you use.

 - 600g rhubarb, trimmed of leaves and bases, washed and cut into 2–3 cm pieces

-- 500–600g ripe strawberries, hulled, washed and larger ones halved or quartered (use less berries if using coconut oil sweet shortcrust pastry)
+- 500–600g ripe strawberries, hulled, washed and larger ones halved or quartered

-- 55 g (1/4 cup) raw sugar or 60 ml (1/4 cup) maple syrup
+- 55g (1/4 cup) raw sugar or 60ml (1/4 cup) maple syrup

 - 2 tablespoons cornflour (cornstarch) or kudzu (kuzu), or spelt or wheat flour

-Place the rhubarb and strawberries in a bowl, together with the sugar or maple syrup and corn flour and toss through gently.
-Don’t do this step too early, as the juices will weep from the fruit and you want them to do this in the oven, where they will be immediately bound by the corn flour.
+Place the rhubarb and strawberries in a bowl, together with the sugar or maple syrup and cornflour and toss through gently.
+Don’t do this step too early, as the juices will weep from the fruit and you want them to do this in the oven, where they will be immediately bound by the cornflour.

-Remove the pastry from the fridge – it should be chilled but not so flrm that you can’t fold the sides inward.
+Remove the pastry from the fridge – it should be chilled but not so firm that you can’t fold the sides inward.
 If you do not already have a tray under the pastry, slide one under now.

 Place the tart in the oven.
-You can tell if your temperature is right by how the butter is behaving; if it is running out of the pastry, you need to turn it up — it should be sizzling on the pastry or at the base of it.
+You can tell if your temperature is right by how the butter is behaving; if it is running out of the pastry, you need to turn it up – it should be sizzling on the pastry or at the base of it.
 Bake for 15–20 minutes before reducing to 180°C for about 35 minutes or until the pastry is lightly golden, and juices are bubbling, which indicates that the starch has cooked out.
 I also like to see that the juices have begun to ooze from the tart.
 If this has not happened, but the pastry is beginning to burn, reduce the oven temperature slightly.
-Don’t be worried if the juices look too watery, they will thicken as they cool a little.
+Don’t be worried if the juices look too watery, they will thicken a little as they cool.

-I’ve suggested you use 1–1.3 kg of fruit.
+I’ve suggested you use 1–1.3kg of fruit.
 Be bountiful, and remember the fruit will cook down.
-I tend to use closer to 1 kg when using winter fruits with less liquid in them (apples and pears) and more with the wetter summer stone fruits and berries.
+I tend to use closer to 1kg when using winter fruits with less liquid in them (apples and pears) and more with the wetter summer stone fruits and berries.